Arizona Public Radio | Your Source for NPR News

 City of Flagstaff

-The Flagstaff City Council is set to discuss its controversial artificial intelligence license plate camera program tomorrow.
+The Flagstaff City Council is set to discuss its controversial artificial intelligence license plate camera program on Tuesday.

-It comes as other northern Arizona communities pause or cancel their programs under public pressure.
+Several other northern Arizona communities paused or canceled their own programs under public pressure.

 Flock Safety operates 32 AI cameras in Flagstaff through a $112,000 contract.